 A passionate speaker and author of three books on Japan’s quilts and textiles, Teresa Duryea Wong will talk about two enduring plants—cotton and indigo—and their dramatic impact on Japan’s culture and textiles.
 She’ll showcase quilts made with both very old and very new Japanese textiles; explore stories behind traditional folk textiles such as boro and sashiko; offer a behind-the-scenes look inside the world’s finest quilting cotton printing mills; and discuss the making of indigo dye, cotton katazome and kasuri textiles, yukata kimonos and more.
 You can discover more about Teresa here.

 The SFQG is lucky to snag Kathy Doughty—the Australia-based quilter, fabric designer, blogger and owner of the renowned Material Obsession shop—during her current swing through the United States.
 Also a prolific author and international teacher, Kathy has been involved in the industry since 2003 and has contributed to the changing influences in the patchwork and quilting community.
 In the lecture she shares the story of how all these influences have shaped her experience.

 The Art of Illusion

-September 18, 2018 • NorCal SAQA
+September 18, 2018 • Studio Art Quilt Associates

-exhibition.
-Then participants break into groups for an up-close look at a selection of pieces from the trunk show.
-Next each group will discuss which piece(s) to propose for inclusion in a show, and then pitch their choice to everyone in the room.
+Get up close and personal with a trunk show of small quilts from the Northern California region of the Studio Art Quilt Associates in this hands-on activity led by SAQA fiber artists.
+The event begins with an introduction to guidelines for critiquing and selecting quilts for exhibition.
+Then participants break into groups for an up-close look at groups of pieces from the trunk show.
+Next each group will discuss which piece(s) to propose for inclusion in a show.
+And then someone in each group pitches their choice to everyone in the room.
 It’s a fun and lively activity that’ll give guild members a new way of looking at quilts.

 October 16, 2018 • Stacey Sharman